5T33Z0/Lenovo-T530-Hackintosh-OpenCore/README.md

 <summary><strong>Changing Themes</strong></summary>

 ### Changing Themes
-Besides the 3 themes from Acidanthera which provide the standard macOS look and feel, I've added 2 additional themes by Chris1111: `Minimal` and `Minimal-SSD.` Neither of them is enabled by default.
-To enable them, do the following:
+Besides the 3 default themes by Acidanthera included in the OpenCore package, I've added an additional theme by Blackosx called BsxM1 which is set as default.
+To change the theme to something else, do the following:

-- Open `config.plist`
+- Open `config.plist` in OpenCore Auxiliary Tools
-- Go tp Misc > Boot and change `PickerVariant` to: `chris1111\Minimal` or `chris1111\Minimal-SSD`
+- Go to Misc > Boot
-- Next, go to Misc > Tools and change `Flavour` from `Auto` to: `ResetNVRAM:NVRAMTool` (otherwise the Icon for NVRAM Reset is not applied)
+- Select a different theme from the dropdown menu in `PickerVariant`
-- Save config.plist and reboot
+- Save `config.plist` and reboot to apply the theme.

-To revert these changes, enter `Acidanthera\GoldenGate` as `PickerVariant` and change the Flavour of the NVRAM Reset Tool back to `Auto`.
+To revert these changes, enter `Acidanthera\GoldenGate` as `PickerVariant` and change the Flavour for the NVRAM Reset Tool back to `Auto`.
 </details>
 <details>
 <summary><strong>Adding `Eject` Button to the Menu bar</strong></summary>